Vero and Thomas' Travels

 There are blogs and there are sections with photographs and further background information about the countries and regions we're currently visiting or have seen in the last few years (see Thomas' website for some assorted bits and pieces re our earlier trips, between 2003 and 2009).

-Other than that there's something about our last journey to India and Nepal, see the pages in the Nindia13 section and Vero's interactive map.
+Other than that there's something about the 2013 journey to India and Nepal, see the pages in the Nindia13 section and Vero's interactive map.
 This was a great if exhausting trip: after a long trek through the freezing cold Nepalese mountains (with loads more snow than we have ever seen there before) we ended up in Northern India and then Mumbai and learned that, during May, these are not the most salubrious of places.
 In fact, the plain of North India was then, according to our friends, the BBC World News weather presenters, the hottest spot on Earth, with around 50 degrees in the shade (one day, we did measure 48 degrees in Mandu, in Madhya Pradesh).
 Well, this at least made us feel like real explorers:-).

 In March 2012, we returned from a four-month jaunt through south-east Asia (Thailand, Singapore, Malaysia, Cambodia, Laos; dubbed Calamyti 2011).
 More about that trip can be found in our Calamyti 2011 pages.
 Again, we have an online photobook.